mesosphere-backup/oscon-smack-stack/lab1-dcos-cluster.md

 ## Use Ansible to Install DC/OS

-First, ssh to your bootstrap node and then clone the following repo:
+1. First, ssh to your bootstrap node and then clone the following repo:

 `git clone https://bitbucket.org/pumphouse_p/dcos-ansible.git`

-Change into the `dcos-ansible` directory:
+2. Change into the `dcos-ansible` directory:

 `cd dcos-ansible`

-If you have time feel free to explore the `dcos-ansible` directory.
-It will contain the playbooks,....
+If you have time, feel free to explore the `dcos-ansible` directory.
+It will contain the playbooks install and configure your DC/OS cluster.

-Next, update the host files with your server's private IPs.
+3. Next, update the host files with your server's private IPs.

 `vim hosts`

-Since we have not connected to these servers perviously, we will want to disable the host key checking:
+4. Since we have not connected to these servers perviously, we will want to disable the host key checking:

 `export ANSIBLE_HOST_KEY_CHECKING=False`

-Finally, run the playbook with:
+5. Finally, run the playbook with:

 `ansible-playbook -i hosts --private-key <path_to_ssh_key> main.yaml`